ryanmcgrath/cacao/README.md

 usage - just know it's happening, and in large part it's not going away.
 Issues pertaining to the mere existence of unsafe will be closed without comment._

+If you're looking to build the docs for this on your local machine, you'll want the following due to the way feature flags work with `cargo doc`:

+`RUSTDOCFLAGS="--cfg docsrs" cargo +nightly doc --all-features --open`

 # Hello World

 ```rust